 The Cambria Hotel, 6 West Broadway, South Boston, 617-752-6681, cambriaboston.com.

 Opening late this summer in the Charlestown Navy Yard

 Get ready to dine on a seaworthy vessel: A 245-foot, 1947 Cooks and Welton Caledonia tall ship is moored in the harbor at the Charlestown Navy Yard, being worked on to become a floating restaurant.
-The yet-unnamed project is the latest from Navy Yard Hospitality, which also owns Charlestown’s Pier 6, Mija Cantina at Faneuil Hall, and two locations of ReelHouse.
+Dubbed Sailor’s Oyster Bar, the project is the latest from Charlie Larner of Navy Yard Hospitality, who also owns Charlestown’s Pier 6, Mija Cantina at Faneuil Hall, and two locations of ReelHouse.
 Early plans call for raw bar options and other fare, plus a full bar.
 Guests will also be able to walk around the ship and learn about its history.
 The tall ship restaurant is licensed to be open seasonally through October, and will hopefully debut late this summer to have a month or so of business this year.

 Dry Dock 2, 114 16th St., Charlestown.